swcarpentry/shell-novice/02-create.md

 > ## Deleting Is Forever {.callout}
 >
+> The Unix shell doesn't have a trash bin that we can recover deleted
+> files from (though most graphical interfaces to Unix do).
+Instead,
-> Unix doesn't have a trash bin: when we delete files, they are unhooked
+> when we delete files, they are unhooked from the file system so that
-> from the file system so that their storage space on disk can be
+> their storage space on disk can be recycled.
+Tools for finding and
-> recycled.
-Tools for finding and recovering deleted files do exist, but
+> recovering deleted files do exist, but there's no guarantee they'll
-> there's no guarantee they'll work in any particular situation, since the
+> work in any particular situation, since the computer may recycle the
-> computer may recycle the file's disk space right away.
+> file's disk space right away.

 Let's re-create that file
 and then move up one directory to `/users/nelle` using `cd ..`: